 As we set off to create writers who write in tandem with the printed world and the digital world there are a few we need to consider.

 Writers pause to notice the obvious and obscure moments in life.
 They preserve their memories in their notebooks by jotting words, tucking away photographs, ticket stubs, and other items that have left an… Continue reading

 I am a writer and a teacher of writing.
 I have experienced the pivotal role ownership has on my writing and my willingness to write.
 As teachers of writing, we have the opportunity to give the students in our classrooms the license of ownership over their writing.

 The decisions I make from the classroom library to family connections are intentional and responsive to building a community of writers and learning about the students who make up this community.

-WRITE a slice of life story on your blog.
+WRITE a slice of life story on your own blog.
 SHARE a link to your post in the comments section.
-GIVE comments to at least three other SOLS bloggers.
-If you are a… Continue reading
+GIVE comments to at least three other SOLS bloggers. … Continue reading

 Teaching students to take the risks necessary to be inventive spellers means I have to respect the stage of development of the student.
 I can’t expect the students to know (or use) something I haven’t taught.
 It also means communicating to parents about what it means to use inventive spelling and its role in developing writers and readers.

 For the last two weeks, I have had the privilege of visiting classrooms and talking about kindness.
 After watching the Kid President video, 20 Things We Should Say More Often the teacher and… Continue reading